Golden Gecko Award

 1. Demonstrated excellent environmental outcomes

-It is important the applicant clearly demonstrates that the project has achieved positive environmental outcomes and describes the environmental results directly achieved by the operation/project.
+Applications must clearly demonstrate that the project has achieved positive environmental outcomes and describes the environmental results directly achieved by the operation/project.
 Environmental outcomes and results should be supported by appropriate evidence (such as facts, data, photographs and/or figures).

 Any specific outputs from the project, like research results, published journal articles, new techniques or equipment that has been developed and survey results should also be included in the application.